samsonllam/SamsonBlog/content/pages/1--about/index.md

 * **The University of Hong Kong** (2016 - 2020)
     * Computer Science, Bachelor of Engineering (BEng)
+    * Japanese Language, Minor in Department of Japanese Studies
 * **Peking University** (2017)
     * Computer Science and Economy, Visiting Scholar